-With the Export Business Model Canvas you will make a first intent to create an export plan.
-A research, a report and eventually everything summarized on one piece of A4 paper.
+With the Export Business Model Canvas you will make a first attempt to create an export plan.
+Research, a report and eventually everything summarized on one piece of A4 paper.
 You will have your new export opportunities written down clearly with the help of 12 building blocks.

 It will make you aware of the export ambitions of your company.
-Clear questions make for a good image of for example: the export revenue model, your export vision, the added value, customers and business partners.
+Clear questions eventually create a good representation of e.g.: your export revenue model, export vision, added value, customers and business partners.